fastlane/fastlane/README.md

 # Credentials

-A detailed description about your credentials is available on a [separate repo](https://github.com/KrauseFx/CredentialsManager).
+A detailed description about your credentials is available on a [separate repo](https://github.com/fastlane/CredentialsManager).

 # Can I trust `deliver`?
 ###How does this thing even work?
 Is magic involved? 🎩###

 `deliver` is fully open source, you can take a look at its source files.
 It will only modify the content you want to modify using the ```Deliverfile```.
 Your password will be stored in the Mac OS X keychain, but can also be passed using environment variables.
+(More information available on [CredentialsManager](https://github.com/fastlane/CredentialsManager))

 Before actually uploading anything to iTunes, ```deliver``` will generate a [PDF summary](https://github.com/krausefx/deliver/blob/master/assets/PDFExample.png?raw=1) of the collected data.